jakartaee/jakarta.ee/content/news/jakarta-ee-9-1-released/_index.md

 summary: "Jakarta EE 9.1 enables developers to build applications on Java SE 11; Five compatible implementations are already available"
 ---

-BRUSSELS – May 25, 2021 – The [Jakarta EE Working Group](https://jakarta.ee), hosted by the Eclipse Foundation, one of the world’s largest open source software foundations, today announced the release of the [Jakarta EE 9.1 Platform](https://jakarta.ee/release/9.1/) and Web Profile specifications and related TCKs.
+The [Jakarta EE Working Group](https://jakarta.ee), hosted by the Eclipse Foundation, one of the world’s largest open source software foundations, today announced the release of the [Jakarta EE 9.1 Platform](https://jakarta.ee/release/9.1/) and Web Profile specifications and related TCKs.
 This release, the first incremental release for Jakarta EE, marks an acceleration in innovation for open source enterprise Java, as it makes Jakarta EE compatible with Java SE 11 and already has five compatible implementations from the global leaders in the Java ecosystem.

 The Jakarta EE 9.1 release provides users with new multiple updates and options, enabling enterprises building cloud native Java applications to: